 The Dead Sea, a natural marvel and one of the world’s most unique bodies of water, is located at the lowest point on Earth.
-Nestled between Jordan to the east and Israel and Palestine to the west, the Dead Sea is famed for its extreme salinity and therapeutic properties.
+Nestled between Jordan to the east and Palestine to the west, the Dead Sea is famed for its extreme salinity and therapeutic properties.

 A Geological Phenomenon